iammelea/cosmos-tools/monitoro/install.md

-Symple but practical bash script where telegram bot send msg with: sync status and peers for the Cosmos nodes you need.
-#if not running, start the node and send msg about that action too.
+Symple but practical bash script where telegram bot send msg with: sync status and peers for the Cosmos nodes you need. if the node is not running, restart the node and send msg about that action too.

 What do?
 1 status node, 2 check if node is not runing then start in case need, 3 send telegram msg.